 Anticipated maximum system fault levels will rise and fall depending on the system configuration and also the feeding arrangements.
 The connection of equipment such as transformers, UPS systems and generators to the electrical distribution system can increase the overall fault levels that can occur.
 It is imperative that fault studies are conducted at intervals throughout the lifetime of a facility or when significant alterations to the electrical distribution network take place, to ensure that equipment connected to the network will be capable of withstanding the anticipated system fault levels.

 Load flow studies are vital for commercial power systems to calculate fault analysis, short circuit and stability.
-Premium Power specialises in load flow studies for large industrial and commercial systems.
+We specialise in these studies for large industrial and commercial systems.
 Our analysis can map and highlight possible failure points, ensuring maximum uptime for production and protective maintenance.

-The configuration of the electrical distribution system changes over time to meet the needs of the various generation/manufacturing/operating processes.
-The alteration of an electrical distribution system configuration results in the operating characteristics/specification of the network changing.
+The configuration of the electrical distribution system changes over time to meet the needs of the various generation, manufacturing and operating processes.
+The alteration of an electrical distribution system configuration results in the operating characteristics and specification of the network changing.

 For new and expanding facilities it is necessary to determine the predicted electrical load growth rate and to investigate suitable connection points for the connection of future loads.

 World Renowned Data Centre - UPS Malfunction

 Two large data centres in Dublin had seen malfunction of their UPS systems.
 Our studies were able to identify the level of harmonic distortion at each monitored location and assess any power quality events that may have been occurring.
 Using this data we could then propose mitigation solutions for the issues identified.